mickem/nscp/docs/docs/extending/zip-modules.md

 # Zip modules

-Zip modules is a way to packge a number of scripts and configuration inside a zip-file to make distributin easier.
+Zip modules is a way to package a number of scripts and configuration inside a zip-file to make distributing them easier.
 The Zip contains shell script or python scripts and some basic configuration instructions.

 ## Writing Zip modules.